se-edu/addressbook-level25/doc/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
+1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Data privacy is not guaranteed to be safe because of the storage behavior.
+6. English is the ONLY language used.
+7. Time complexity should be within 2 second.
 ## Appendix D : Glossary

 ##### Mainstream OS